ysyk2021/the-promotion-breakthrough-overcoming-barriers-to-career-success/src/chapter-9.md

 * Affirmations and positive self-talk
 * Reframing failures as learning opportunities

-Section 2: Techniques for Building Confidence and Resilience
+Techniques for Building Confidence and Resilience
 ------------------------------------------------------------

 Building confidence and resilience is essential for overcoming self-limiting beliefs and achieving career breakthroughs.
 In this section, we will explore practical strategies to boost your self-assurance and bounce back from setbacks.